-A. Number of Members.
-Except as may be otherwise be provided by ordinancein this chapter, each committee shall consist of nine (9) members appointed by the City Council.

-B. Residency.
-Except as may be otherwise provided in the Olympia Municipal Code regarding a specific committee, the majority of members on each committee shall reside within the corporate limits of the City of Olympia or the City of Olympia Urban Growth Area.

-1. This provision shall not apply to a committee member when there is a member vacancy during a term of office resulting in less than a majority of the remaining members residing within the corporate limits of the City of Olympia or the Urban Growth Area.
-In this case, the residency requirement may be suspended for the remainder of the term that was vacated.

-- C. Compensation.
-All committee members shall serve without compensation. - D. Appointment. - 1.
-Members are appointed by majority vote of the Olympia City Council in an open public meeting.

-2. Members serve at the discretion of the City Council, and may be removed from office for any reason by majority vote of the City Council in a public meeting.
+- A. Number of Members.
+Except as may be otherwise be-provided by ordinance, each board, commission or committee shall consist of nine (9) members appointed by the City Council. - B. Residency.
+Except as may be otherwise provided in the Olympia Municipal Code regarding a specific board, commission or committee, the majority of members on each board, commission and committee shall reside within the corporate limits of the City of Olympia or the City of Olympia Urban Growth Area. - 1.
+This provision shall not apply to a board, commission or committee member when there is a member vacancy during a term of office resulting in less than a majority of the remaining members residing within the corporate limits of the City of Olympia or the Urban Growth Area.
+In this case, the residency requirement may be suspended for the remainder of the term that was vacated. - C. Compensation.
+All board, commission and committee members shall serve without compensation, except as determined by the Olympia City Council All board, commission and committee members shall serve without compensation, but shall receive a stipend of Twenty-Five and no/100 Dollars (\$25.00) per meeting attended to defray expenses such as transportation, meals and child care.
+A member may waive receipt of any stipend offered by the City of Olympia.
+If a member certifies in writing they are a low-income person, as administratively determined by the City of Olympia, the stipend shall be \$50.00 per meeting attended.

+D. Appointment.
-3. City employees are not eligible for appointment to a committee during the term of their employment with the City.

-E. Recruitment.
-The City Council's General Government Committee shall develop and implement a public process to recruit potential committee members.

-F. Diversity.
-Given the applicant pool and qualifications at the time of member recruitment, the City Council shall strive, to the best of its ability, to achieve diversity in geographic residence within the City, gender, age, profession, and ethnicity on each committee.
-Except as may otherwise be provided by ordinance, no geographic, gender, age, profession, nor ethnicity restrictions shall be placed on applicant eligibility.

-G. Non-Partisan.
-All positions are non-partisan.
+- 1. Members are appointed by majority vote of the Olympia City Council in an open public meeting. - 2.
+Members serve at the discretion of the City Council and may be removed from office for any reason by majority vote of the City Council in a public meeting. - 3.
+City employees are not eligible for appointment to a board, commission or committee during the term of their employment with the City. - E. Recruitment.
+The City Council's General Government Committee shall develop and implement a public process to recruit potential board, commission and committee members. - F. Diversity.
+Given the applicant pool and qualifications at the time of member recruitment, the City Council shall strive, to the best of its ability, to achieve diversity in geographic residence within the City, gender, age, profession, race and ethnicity on each board, commission and committee.
+No geographic, gender, age, profession, race, nor ethnicity restrictions shall be placed on applicant eligibility. - G. Non-Partisan.
+All board, commission and committee positions are non-partisan.